-2. Your new home is so much more than just a "house."
+2. Your first home is so much more than just a "house."

 When choosing a new home, the physical attributes like style, number of rooms, and location are important, but they won't make a house feel like home.
 By looking at several options with similar exterior characteristics, you'll learn that making a final decision is a surprisingly emotional one.

-While size, location, and price have to fit your needs, you should also take some time for self-reflection and exploration of your inner-thoughts before you and your partner make this life-changing decision.
+While size, location, and price have to fit your needs, you should also take some time for self-reflection before you and your partner make this decision.
 Ask yourself some sensitive questions: Will I be happy here?
 Can I picture my family creating treasured memories in five, ten, twenty or even more years?
 Most importantly, do I feel "at home"?
 If the answer is yes, you already are.